mudthomas/playlist_maker/README.md

 ## The code

 This little Python script uses the last.fm API to find a users most played artists with less than 30 plays.
-Then the Spotify API is used to find the top songs of those artist and adds them to a playlist.
+Then the chosen music service's API is used to find the top songs of those artist and adds them to a playlist.

 A playlist is also generated to overtake the last.fm users in 'opponent_list.txt'.
 This file should have one username per line.

 I have also added functionality to increase own plays to specific targets.
 I did this in order to push certain artists off of my top 100.

-### NOTE: User passwords and API keys are stored as plain text in auth.json.
+### NOTE: Credentials are stored as plain text, split per service: `auth_lastfm.json` for your last.fm login, plus `auth_spotify.json` and/or `auth_tidal.json` for whichever music service(s) you've used.
 If you do not like this, there is a possibility to not save credentials after the session.
 I have no idea if this can be read from memory by some other malicious program.

 ### NOTE: The config.yaml is automatically modified by the code.
 IF you make any manual changes while the code is running, they will be overwritten.